-Assumption College’s Rome campus has been named one of the 10 "best study abroad programs in America” by the independent college rankings journal Best College Reviews.
+Assumption University’s Rome campus has been named one of the 10 "best study abroad programs in America” by the independent college rankings journal Best College Reviews.

-Calling it one of “the most desirable study abroad opportunities” in the United States, Best College Reviews noted that Assumption’s Rome campus was “unique” to the College and “provides students a personal experience.”
+Calling it one of “the most desirable study abroad opportunities” in the United States, Best College Reviews noted that Assumption’s Rome campus was “unique” to the institution and “provides students a personal experience.”

 Travel is an important part of the Assumption Rome program.
 Faculty—some of whom studied in Rome and have vast knowledge of the art, history and language of Italy—lead visits to culturally and historically significant locations in Rome.
 Travel helps sophomores, juniors and seniors to immerse themselves in their studies.
 Trips to other sites and cities—such as Pompeii, the Tuscan capital Florence and other exciting destinations—are included in the tuition.
 Housing includes both classrooms and living accommodations, where students enjoy family-style meals in an elegant dining room prepared by an authentic Italian chef, who is beloved by the students.

 Students enjoy a transformative experience during their semester at Assumption’s campus in Rome.
 For them, the program is more than simply “studying abroad”—it’s also about fully embracing a new place, its culture and its history.

 “The out-of-classroom component of the Rome campus allowed us to learn in a whole new way,” said Southborough, Mass., resident and senior psychology major Tracy Baldelli, who studied there in 2013.
 “I would recommend this program to other students, because it is extremely unique.
 The fact that our own professors are teaching the courses, coupled with the community aspect, is a great feature of the program.
 You become a family, just as you do on the Worcester campus.